rayzeller/handsontable/docs/content/api/options.md

 | `pattern`   | All [`numbro.js` number formats](https://numbrojs.com/format.html#numbers)    | Number format   |
 | `culture`   | All [`numbro.js` currency formats](https://numbrojs.com/format.html#currency) | Currency format |

-The `numericFormat` option as no effect on cells' input data.
+The `numericFormat` option as no effect on the numeric cell editor.
-To enter numeric data into Handsontable, use:
-- Either floats (separated by a dot, or a comma)
-- Or integers

 In the source data, numeric data is stored as JavaScript numbers.